01. What is enfleurage?

 02. What are the differences between hot and cold enfleurage?

 How is perfume made?
 Today we have modern technologies to extract or distil fragrances from plants, but how was this done before?
 Until very recently, a technique called “enfleurage” was used to create floral fragrances.

 What is enfleurage?

 A short history of enfleurage

 According to historians, enfleurage was used to create perfume in ancient times, so this technique is nothing new.
 It was widely used during the 18th century, when wearing perfume was the height of fashion and a sign of social status.
-The best-known enfleurage technique was developed in Grasse in France to extract the fragrance from delicate plants that could not withstand distillation.
-Since the 1930s, this technique has been abandoned and replaced by extraction which involves the use of volatile solvents.
+The best-known enfleurage technique was developed in Grasse in France to extract the fragrance from delicate flowers that could not withstand distillation.
+Since the 1930s, this technique has been abandoned and replaced by extraction method which involves the use of volatile solvents.

 What does enfleurage involve?

 Enfleurage is a technique that extracts scents and oils from plants.
 The advantage of this technique is that even the most fragile plants can be used.
 Depending on the plants that are chosen, the oil or the fat with which the plants are mixed can be heated.
 It is this oil or fat that traps the plants’ fragrance.
 The result is then filtered to remove the pieces of flowers, then washed with alcohol to retain the fragrance and nothing else.

 What are the differences between hot and cold enfleurage?